komora-io/marble/README.md

 * dictionary-based compression for efficiently compressing objects that may be smaller than 64k.

+Ideas for getting great garbage collection performance:
+* give certain kinds of objects a certain ObjectId range. for example, tree index nodes can be above 1<<63, and tree leaf nodes can be below that point.
+The `Config.partition_function` can return the shard 0 for leaf nodes, and 1 for index nodes, and they will always be written to separate files.
+* WiscKey-style sharding of large items from other items, based on the size of the object.
+Assign a shard ID based on which power of 2 the object size is.
+* Basically any sharding strategy that tends to group items together that exhibit some amount of locality in terms of expected mutations or overall lifespan.

 In short, you get to focus on a bunch of the fun parts of building your own database, without so much effort spent on boring file garbage collection.